 I also wasn’t aware that the hospital made a good profit on pumps due to an astonishingly high mark-up over what it paid Medtronic for them.

-Now retired, Dr. Stephen Lazoff, August’s pediatrician, advised us against implanting the Medtronic Baclofen pump; he is identified in the book as Dr. Stephen Cohen.
+Now retired, Dr. Stephen Lazoff, August’s pediatrician, advised us against implanting the Medtronic Baclofen pump.
 Leading up to July of 2010, he strenuously and passionately warned us about the complications that could ensue from implanting it: the problems to expect, he told us, were infection and problems in the back.
 “I have seen so much go wrong,” he said.
 So, I cannot say that we weren’t informed of the danger beforehand.
 But Dr. Lazoff seemed a little bit “old school” to us, so we didn’t take his advice as seriously as we should have.

 Ilene and I pondered the move deeply.
 Because we wanted the best for our child, and because we did not want to leave any stone unturned, we finally agreed to follow Dr. Spierre’s recommendation, and so the pump was implanted.

 The Medtronic Baclofen pump was a disaster from the very start.
 For the next three years, adverse events kept piling up.
 The first pump became infected.
 After it was removed and another put in, dystonia took hold.
 When things went south, the Medtronic rep bailed on us.
 We never saw him.
 Off and on for three years, August was stoved up with dystonia.
 This video shows what the condition looked like.
 Warning: it is difficult to watch.